 + + Kindly see all recent updates below. + +

 Polish bus manufacturer Solaris has found its first customer for their new Urbino 12 hydrogen bus.
 The operator SASA Bolzano decided to buy twelve vehicles, as the manufacturer announced.
 The order also included an eight-year maintenance and service package.

 The buses feature a 60 kW fuel cell and several batteries.
-The batteries are charged either during braking by recuperation, by means of the fuel cell or via plug.
+The batteries are charged either during braking by recuperation or via the fuel cell or plug.
 Hydrogen can also be refuelled at the appropriate charging stations.
 The bus is propelled by an axle with two integrated electric motors, with an output of 125 kW each.
 Solaris indicates a range of up to 350 kilometres.
 Further details on the vehicle will be available at the UITP Global Public Transport Summit in Stockholm from 9 to 12 June, where the hydrogen bus will be officially presented.

-Update 30.07.2019: It is now clear who will supply the drive system for the fuel cell buses.
-Ballard Power Systems has announced that Solaris has placed an order with them to supply the fuel cell technology for the twelve Urbino 12 hydrogen buses ordered by Bolzano.
+Update 30 July 2019: It is now clear who will supply the drive system for the fuel cell buses.
+Ballard Power Systems has announced that Solaris has ordered them to supply the fuel cell technology for the twelve Urbino 12 hydrogen buses ordered by Bolzano.
 The fuel cell module FCmove-HD will be used.

 Update 17 October 2019: Agility Fuel Solutions, an offshoot of Hexagon Composites, has received an order from Solaris.
 This includes the supply of hydrogen tanks for the twelve Urbino 12 hydrogens that Solaris will deliver to Bolzano.

 Update 17 May 2021: Solaris commences delivery of the twelve hydrogen buses ordered around two years ago for the northern Italian city of Bolzano.
 Operator SASA Bolzano was the first customer to opt for the Solaris Urbino 12 hydrogen.